Why did God hate Esau (Malachi 1 and Romans 9)?

 The conflict had its roots in the hatred between these two brothers.
 The tension between them started when they were children, and it grew worse after their father Issac gave the birthright to Jacob rather than to Esau.
 The story about the birthright can be found in Genesis 27.
 In that chapter we are told that Jacob deceived his father into giving him the birthright, yet his brother had promised to give the birthright in exchange for food.
 Esau had been dishonest.
 As a result their father gave his full blessing on the youngest brother, Jacob, and later declared that Esau would serve his younger brother in Gen. 27:27-29.
 From that time to the present age there have been hatred and wars between them and their descendants.

 When we read Malachi 1:2-4, we discover that God had been protecting Jacob from the vengeance of his brother Esau.
-Notice that God does say in Mal.
-1:2-4 that He hates the man called Esau.
-God is angry at the nation of Edom for its bitter hatred towards Israel.
+Notice that God does say in Malachi 1:2-4 that He hates the man called Esau.
+God is simply saying that He is angry at the nation of Edom for its bitter hatred towards Israel.

 Before Esau and Jacob were born, God had decided that Esau would serve his brother Jacob.
 That is the message of Romans 9:10-13.
 But God did not decide that hatred would occur.
 Yet, Romans predicts that God would love Jacob.
 This is a reference back to Malachi 1:2-4.